Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Introduction

-The cross-teaching paradigm aims to strengthen the supervisory signal in regions of brightness fluctuations.
-We make the observation that AF-SfMLearner~\cite{shao2021selfsupervised} accounts for variations in brightness patterns by introducing appearance flow, achieving far less severe errors in the depths of these regions.
-Intuitively, we leverage the AF-SfMLearner to help teach our model the right answer in brightness fluctuation regions during training, and name this paradigm cross-teaching.
+Knowledge distillation (KD) is an efficacious paradigm that transfers learned knowledge from a teacher model to a student one~\citep{hinton2015distilling}.
+Since then, numerous variants of KD have been proposed using intermediate feature~\citep{heo2019comprehensive}, attention~\citep{komodakis2017paying,hou2019learning}, relation~\citep{yim2017gift,park2019relational},~\textit{etc}.
+Several studies have also applied KD to monocular depth estimation, using the whole network to distill sub-networks~\citep{pilzer2019refine}, selecting the optimal disparity map from all output scales to distill the whole network~\citep{peng2021excavating}, or using a stereo network to distill a monocular network~\citep{chen2021revealing}.
+On the other hand, we make the observation that AF-SfMLearner~\citep{shao2021selfsupervised} accounts for variations in brightness patterns by introducing appearance flow, achieving far less severe errors in brightness fluctuation regions.
+We leverage the AF-SfMLearner to help teach our model the right answer when brightness fluctuations occur, which we name cross-teaching.

-The self-teaching paradigm functions to assist our model in ignoring the detrimental parts in the cost volume and emphasizing instead on the valuable elements.
-Specifically, we design an appearance simulator to model the edge cases between two frames,~\textit{e.g.}, brightness fluctuations and occlusions.
-We use the frames processed by the appearance simulator and the original frames, respectively, to build cost volumes and enforce the two generated depth maps to be consistent with each other, which we name self-teaching.
+Data augmentation is a powerful tool for improving training.
+Recent methods integrate augmentation into learning frameworks via contrastive training, classification~\citep{xie2020unsupervised}, optical flow estimation~\citep{liu2020learning} and hand pose estimation~\citep{yang2021semihand}, to constrain the model predictions to be input noise invariant.
+Intuitively, we design an appearance simulator to model the edge cases in endoscopic scenes,~\textit{e.g.}, brightness fluctuations and occlusions.
+Then, we use the frames generated by the appearance simulator and the original frames, respectively, to build cost volumes and enforce the two resulting depth maps to be consistent with each other.
+The paradigm assists our model in ignoring the detrimental parts in the cost volume and focusing instead on the valuable elements, which we name self-teaching.